White sugar

 White sugar, also called table sugar, granulated sugar, or regular sugar, is a commonly used type of sugar, made either of beet sugar or cane sugar, which has undergone a refining process.
+It is nearly pure sucrose.

 Description

-The refining process completely removes the molasses to give the white sugar, sucrose.
+The refining process completely removes the molasses from cane juice or beet juice to give the disaccharide white sugar, sucrose.
 It has a purity higher than 99.7%.
 Its molecular formula is C_{12}H_{22}O_{11}.
-White sugars produced from sugar cane and sugar beet are chemically indistinguishable: it is possible, however, to identify its origin through a carbon-13 analysis.
+White sugars produced from sugar cane and sugar beet are chemically indistinguishable: it is possible, however, to identify their origin through a carbon-13 analysis.